TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 Nussknacker implements 3 types of time windows - tumbling, sliding and session windows.
 Our implementation of the sliding window is different from the way the sliding window is defined in Flink - so bear in mind the differences.
 This [blog post](https://dev.to/frosnerd/window-functions-in-stream-analytics-1m6c) has a nice explanation and visualization of time windows; the sliding window described in this blog post is close to our implementation of the sliding window.
 While explaining how to use Nussknacker components performing computations in time windows, we will focus on Nussknacker features rather than explanation of differences between windows types.

-Nodes which compute aggregates may emit events with aggregates in two different situations:
-* when event arrives to the node and the window is configured to emit the aggregate for every incoming event,
-* when the window is closed because of window timer expiration.
-This for example may happen if Session-window is closed after session time-out or 'at the end' of the Tumbling-window.
-It is important to note that in such a case a new event is generated.
-Its timestamp is equal to the time of the timer that generated it, not system time of the moment when it happened.
-In other words the timestamp of the newly generated event which contains the aggregate will continue to use the notion of time used by events which the aggregate window saw.

-Except of Sliding-Window when parameter `emitWhenEventLeft` is set to `false` all the variables defined upstream, in particular  `#input` and `#inputMeta` will NOT be available downstream.

 ## Data used in the following examples

 Our imaginary banking application emits several events per each transaction.
 The data stream contains the following events: